 - 1. Existing LIHTC or any other governmental subsidized housing developments.
 (Applicant should note that this is not a point requirement, but is required to be provided within this Section). - 2.
-Grocery store: Applicant must provide evidence of full scale grocery store/supermarket or neighborhood market of at least 5,000 gross interior square feet where living staples, fresh meat, and fresh produce are sold. - 3.
-Schools (only for Projects that are seeking points as a Household with Children): Applicant must provide evidence of an elementary, middle, high school, or charter school.
-Additionally, schools demonstrated, at the time of Application, to be under construction and to be completed and available to the residents prior to the housing development completion are considered in place at the time of Application for purposes of this scoring category. - 4.
-Senior Center (only for Projects that are seeking points for an Elderly Project): Applicant must provide evidence of community or senior center offering daily programs and services specifically designed for the Elderly population.
+Grocery store: Applicant must provide evidence of full scale grocery store/supermarket or neighborhood market where at least 5,000 gross interior square feet are dedicated to living staples, fresh meat, and fresh produce . - 3.
+Schools (only for Projects that are seeking points as a Household with Children): Applicant must provide evidence of an elementary, junior high (if applicable), high school, K-12 or charter school or alternative school rated "B" or better by the Arizona Department of Education at the time the application is submitted. - 4.
+Senior Center (only for Projects that are seeking points for an Housing for Older Persons Project): Applicant must provide evidence of community or senior center operated by a third party that contains a full service kitchen and offers at least one meal a day during the week and offers daily programs and services specifically designed for the Older Persons population. - 5.
+Hospital or Urgent Care Clinic: - i.
+Hospital: Applicant must provide evidence that 24 hour emergency, cardiac services, surgery and overnight care are provided. - ii.
+Urgent Care Clinic: Applicant must provide evidence that the facility meets the criteria stated in the definition of Urgent Care Clinic on page 15. - 6.
+Sports and Fitness Center: Applicant must provide evidence that the Sports and Fitness Center has cardio and strength training equipment, free weights, group fitness classes and locker rooms with showers.
+Fitness facilities located within a Recreation Center or Public Park will not receive points as a Sports and Fitness Center separately from points for the Recreation Center or Public Park.